 Programs should provide advanced and specialized research training in the principles of genetics, with the goal of understanding human genetic disorders.
 Trainees, who would normally hold the M.D. degree, should be drawn from diverse backgrounds and should be offered opportunities for conducting research with faculty who represent a variety of approaches to genetics, ranging from molecular genetics to human population genetics.
 Programs should provide rigorous training in basic or applied research, with an emphasis on human or medical genetic problems.
 For holders of the M.D. or other professional degree, the program should provide training and research opportunities in areas of basic genetics that will build on, and complement, the trainee's clinical background.
 For holders of the Ph.D. degree, the research and training should be specifically designed to foster a career in human and medical genetics.

-Programs should provide multidisciplinary research training for postdoctoral scientists who seek to improve the understanding of the body's systemic responses to major injury and to foster the more rapid application of this knowledge to the treatment of trauma and burn injury victims.
-The supervisory staff should include trauma surgeons and/or burn specialists, as well as basic scientists.
-Trainees, most of whom would hold the M.D. degree, will be expected to spend at least 2 years in the training program and to apply such basic disciplines as biochemistry, physiology, immunology, microbiology, cell biology, molecular biology, biomedical engineering or behavioral sciences to the study of trauma.
+Programs should provide multidisciplinary research training for postdoctoral scientists who seek to improve the understanding of the body's systemic responses to major injury, with an overall goal of fostering application of this knowledge to the treatment of trauma and burn injury victims as well as critically ill patients.
+The supervisory staff should include trauma surgeons and/or burn specialists, physician scientists specializing in emergency and intensive care medicine, as well as basic scientists.
+Trainees, most of whom would hold the M.D. degree, will be expected to spend at least 2 years in the training program and to apply such basic disciplines as biochemistry, physiology, immunology, microbiology, cell biology, molecular biology, or biomedical engineering to the study of injury and critical illness.